openstack/neutron-specs/specs/pike/placeholder.rst

 (Placeholder Spec)
 ==================

-This file is just a placeholder for Ocata specs directory.
+This file is just a placeholder for the specs directory.
-It will be removed soon after some spec for Ocata is merged.
+It will be removed soon after some spec is merged.

 The latest spec template is found at ``specs/template.rst`` in the ``neutron-specs`` repository.